stuartellis/git-skills-1/README.md

 ### Docker on macOS

-To view the content, use the *serve* subcommand of the script:
+To view the content, use the *serve* subcommand of the *do* script:

 ```bash
 ./do.sh serve